 contribution or independent commissions has yet to be found.

-Regarded by some to be the most talented of his family, his work
+As an artist he was Regarded by some to be the most talented of his family, and his work

 was admired by his peers for its poetical genius and fancy.
 He is chiefly